kai824/tp/docs/UserGuide.md

 * If there is at least one entry with the specified attribute name and some of these entries lack a valid numerical value, those entries will be placed at the back while preserving their internal order.
   * In the above scenario, a warning will indicate the last entry in the current view that contains a valid numerical value, if any; otherwise, it will display a warning that numerical values are completely missing.
 * `ATTRIBUTE_NAME` is matched case-insensitively.
 For instance, a command `sort a/graduation year` can sort all entries that have an attribute with name `Graduation Year`.
+* If no `ORDER` is specified, entries will be sorted in ascending order by default.
+Otherwise, the first character of the user input (case-insensitive) will determine the order: if it starts with 'a', entries will be sorted in ascending order; if it starts with 'd', they will be sorted in descending order.
 * Attribute names are tolerant of typos.
 If no attribute with the specified attribute name is found due to a minor typo, the app corrects it.
 * There is no option to specify sorting in descending order.

 Example:
+* `sort-num a/expected salary` sorts all entries with the `Expected Salary` attribute by ascending order of the numerical attribute value of `Expected Salary`.
-* `sort-num a/GPA` sorts all entries with the `GPA` attribute by ascending order of the numerical attribute value of `GPA`.
+* `sort-num a/GPA o/desc` sorts all entries with the `GPA` attribute by descending order of the numerical attribute value of `GPA`.

 ### Undoing the last data change: `undo`